Whitney, My Love: Main characters

-Style and Themes
+Style and themes

 Eloisa James, romance novelist and professor, cites Whitney, My Love as introducing her to the works of McNaught.
-James cals her a "brilliant tutor" in the craft of romance, especially through suspending reality and creating romantic relationships in her novels.
+James calls her a "brilliant tutor" in the craft of romance, especially through suspending reality and creating romantic relationships in her novels.

 Utilizing the genre of romance, McNaught is able to create a link between the reader and the heroine.
 Through this connection, readers feel as if they are the ones receiving the attention and desire from the male hero.
 Furthermore, the codes and language within the romance novel genre, create a community of female readers sharing in similar emotions and knowledge.

 Release history

 After the initial publication in 1985, Whitney, My Love was adapted by a number of publishers to at least 6 different languages and four formats.
 Languages include English, French, Russian, Brazilian Portuguese, Hungarian, Spanish, and Italian.
 The book was published as a hardback, paperback, large print book, and eBook.
 Most notably, the 1999/2000 edition and republication resulted in a 180-page addition to the original story, changing at least two scenes and extending the final ending.